warmpoptart/ToonScout/README.md

   3. **Public Key**: This is located under "Application ID" in the General Information section.
   4. **Subdomain**: Enter a unique name for your subdomain.
 Letters, numbers, and hyphens can be used.
      - Examples: `toon1239812389`, `scout-92834290`

+**NOTE**: Your App ID, Discord Token, and Public Key are all sensitive information.
+The values for these fields are stored locally on your computer and should not be shared anywhere else.

 ### Step 5: Set the Interactions Endpoint URL